jurgenwigg/py3S60/newcore/Doc/library/os.rst

    changes to the environment affect subprocesses started with :func:`os.system`, :func:`popen` or :func:`fork` and :func:`execv`.

-   Assignments to items in ``os.environ`` are automatically translated into corresponding calls to :func:`putenv`; however, calls to :func:`putenv` don't update ``os.environ``, so it is actually preferable to assign to items of ``os.environ``.
+   .. availability:: most flavors of Unix, Windows.

    .. note::

-      On some platforms, including FreeBSD and macOS, setting ``environ`` may cause memory leaks.
-Refer to the system documentation for :c:func:`putenv`.
+      On some platforms, including FreeBSD and Mac OS X, setting ``environ`` may cause memory leaks.
+Refer to the system documentation for putenv.

+   When :func:`putenv` is supported, assignments to items in ``os.environ`` are automatically translated into corresponding calls to :func:`putenv`; however, calls to :func:`putenv` don't update ``os.environ``, so it is actually preferable to assign to items of ``os.environ``.

    .. audit-event:: os.putenv key,value os.putenv

-   .. versionchanged:: 3.9
-      The function is now always available.

 .. function:: setegid(egid)